Vaadin Copilot

 Drag & Drop

 You can rearrange components by using drag-and-drop.
-Drop zones will appear to visualize where components can be dropped.
+Drop zones appear to visualize where components can be dropped.
 You can also use drag-and-drop on the Outline, and drag in new components from the Palette.

 AI Assistant

-You can ask Copilot to perform tasks using a natural language prompt in the Spotlight popup.
-The AI does its best to fulfill your request, but in this early phase its abilities are limited; it makes mistakes sometimes.
+You can ask Copilot to perform tasks related to view manipulation using a natural language prompt in the Command window popup.
+The AI does its best to fulfill your request.
 Think of it as a very helpful junior developer, who remembers plenty about topics you might have forgotten or not looked into yet, but is still very inexperienced and needs supervision.
 It’s slower than you on small tasks if you already know exactly how to do them.
 It’s faster, though, if you need to research how to do a task, or if it involves plenty of typing.
-Basically, be ready to fix minor mistakes, undo a whole change — but be prepared to be pleasantly surprised.

 Context & Selection